 We know you have a choice when deciding to experience white sharks at Isla Guadalupe.
 Your vacation time is important to us.
-If there is anything we can do to make your experience with us better – from a birthday celebration on board to a wedding proposal at sea, let us know and, we’ll make it happen for you!
+If there is anything we can do to make your experience with us, better – from a birthday celebration on board, to a wedding proposal at sea, let us know and we’ll make it happen for you!

-You will appreciate the use of dedicated surface supplied air, allowing you to be comfortable and secure during your dives.
+You will appreciate the use of dedicated surface supplied air, allowing you to be comfortable and secure during your shark dives.
 All our air systems are internal and we never use off the shelf air compressors.
 Our professional and courteous crew will make sure your adventure is a safe and rewarding experience.

 Our shark diving crews looking forward to assisting you, the professional or semi-professional, with all your underwater photographic needs.
 As a prime example of stunning underwater shark shots taken from Isla Guadalupe please spend some time with renowned underwater photographer Phil Colla located at www.oceanlight.com.

-Join us in 2015 and discover yours!
+Join us and discover yours!

 Conservation Shark Diving is a way of directly impacting the animals we work with in a positive manner exhibiting site stewardship and conservation industry leadership.
 Our clients are, after all, the sharks.

 Shark Diver is proud to support Conservation Shark Diving.
 Your decision to book with Shark Diver allows us to continue to manage and direct conservation efforts that have a real and lasting impact on sharks all over the world.
 We are proud to have started the Shark-Free Marinas Initiative which has already garnered support from PADI, The Humane Society, the island nation of Fiji and even Slash from Guns n’ Roses.
 Thanks to the tireless efforts of Stewart Gow and Mike Neumann 80% of Fiji’s marinas are now Shark Free, a stunning achievement.